David Finckel

 David Finckel (born December 6, 1951) is an American cellist and influential figure in the classical music world.
 The cellist for the Emerson String Quartet from 1979 to 2013, Finckel is currently the co-artistic director of the Chamber Music Society of Lincoln Center in New York, co-founder of the independent record label ArtistLed, co-artistic director and co-founder of Music@Menlo in Silicon Valley, producer of Cello Talks, professor of cello at The Juilliard School, and visiting professor of music at Stony Brook University.

 Finckel frequently collaborates with pianist Wu Han.
 The two were married in 1985.
 They regularly perform on the chamber music series in the United States, as well as across Europe and Asia.
 They also appear in trio performances with violinist Philip Setzer and clarinetist David Shifrin, and as a piano quartet with violinist Daniel Hope and violist Paul Neubauer.

+Early life and education

+Raised in Madison, New Jersey, Finckel graduated from Far Brook School.

 Discography and digital media

 David's more than 80 releases on the ArtistLed, CMS Live, and Music@Menlo LIVE labels include the staples of the cello-piano duo repertoire with pianist Wu Han and masterworks of the chamber repertoire with numerous musicians.
 In recent seasons, David has designed and produced more than 200 digital media projects, which brought the art of chamber music in dozens of communities across the United States.